busathlab/mdlab/docs/namd_lab3.md

 cp -r ../namdlab2_m2amt/avg .
 cp -r ../namdlab2_m2amt/charmm-gui .
 ```

-> **ASSIGNMENT**: Perform umbrella sampling on a reaction coordinate of your choice with a drug of your choice in the equilibrated M2 CHARMM-GUI system from the previous lab.
-- Your simulations begin by adding the drug to the protein-bilayer system equilibrated in the first step of the lab. (`namdlab2_m2amt/charmm-gui/namd/step6.6_equilibration.coor` and `namdlab2_m2amt/charmm-gui/step5_assembly.xplor_ext.psf`).
-Your starting structure is __not__ the drug-protein-bilayer structure from the final step of the previous lab.
-- You should simulate between 6 and 10 umbrella windows, at any resolution you desire, though we recommend some proximity for meaningful results.
-(E.g. drug positions no more than 1 angstrom apart)
-- Each umbrella window should be simulated for at least 0.5 ns (250,000 steps with a 2fs timestep).
-- Pass your output data to WHAM and plot the free-energy profile of your reaction coordinate. **Submit the plot to your TA.**
-- You are permitted to achieve this by whatever means you choose.
-You could either manually adjust each of the files and perform the simulations one-by-one (easier if you are extremely cautious with your file handling and well-organized), create a modified manual submission script with a lot of careful copy-pasting, or create a master submission script with loops (recommended).

 One tip to start, make sure to use variables anywhere you have filenames within your configuration files **(CHECK ALL OUTPUT FILES!)**.
 You do not want to perform your whole umbrella sampling protocol to find out all of the output files have the same name and overwrite each other!
 For good-practice's sake, you might also choose to use variables for any parameter that may potentially be of interest as some point, such as temperature, number of simulation steps, etc. If you were already using environment variables in the last lab, you will be a step ahead.